“A leader amongst an emerging generation of change makers who are proving that every person can be a force for positive change.”—Ann Veneman,

 Former Executive Director of UNICEF

-Braun began working summers at hedge funds when he was just sixteen years old, sprinting down the path to a successful Wall Street career.
-He started his college career as a Division 1 basketball player, but while traveling abroad he met a young boy begging on the streets of India.
-When Braun asked him what he wanted most in the world, he simply answered, “a pencil.”
+Braun began working summers at hedge funds when he was sixteen years old, sprinting down the path to a successful Wall Street career.
+But while traveling abroad as a college student he met a young boy begging on the streets of India, who when asked what he wanted most in the world, simply answered, “a pencil.”